 How to recover a disabled Instagram account- A step by step guide

 Instagram is still one of the most popular social media platforms in the world.
 Loss of access, therefore, is frustrating for many users.
 It cuts you off from your friends and community as well as years of pictures and videos.
 Fortunately, it’s not too difficult to get back your Instagram account in most cases.
-In this article, we’ll dig into the various ways to recover a disabled Instagram account.
+In this article, we’ll dig into how to recover a disabled Instagram account.

 Disabled vs deleted Instagram account